st0x0ef/stellaris/wiki/rocket.md

 To applied theses upgrade, enter the rocket, open your inventory and place the upgrade in the good slot (It's one of the four slots at the bottom)

 ![Launch Pads](/screens/rocket.png)

+Some planets are far away and need a big amount of Fuel.
+This can be achieve with the `Tank upgrade`.